artemixer/gofuscator/README.md

 <img width="876" alt="Screenshot 2024-02-07 at 23 57 23 1" src="https://github.com/artemixer/gofuscator/assets/109953672/375e08c6-087a-4cd9-ade4-b3e53fc249fc">

 ## Functionality
-Currently gofuscator is able to process **strings, integers, floats, bools, imports and function/variable names**
+Currently gofuscator is able to process **strings, integers, floats, bools, hex values, imports and function/variable names**

 Function and variable names, as well as imports, are changed to a random string consisting of the ASCII ```a``` and the cyrilic ```а```, which end up looking visually identical:
 <br/>```str1``` -> ```аaааааaaaaаaaaaaааaa```